 The price of the Company's shares, as well as market prices for securities of biopharmaceutical and drug delivery companies generally, have historically been highly volatile, and have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
 Sales of substantial numbers of the Company's common shares could cause a decline in the market price of such common shares.
 There are minimum listing requirements for an issuer to maintain its listing on the Toronto Stock Exchange ("TSX"), and if the Company fails to maintain these listing requirements, it may be involuntarily delisted from the TSX.
 De-listing the Company or the Company shares from any securities exchange could have a negative effect on the liquidity of the Company shares and/or the ability of a shareholder to trade in shares of the Company, and could have an adverse effect on the Company's ability to raise future equity financings.
 The Company's common shares trade in a very low volume compared to the number of common shares outstanding.
 This means a shareholder could have difficulty disposing of common shares, especially if there are other shareholders of the Company trying to sell their shares in the Company at the same time.
-Volatility in share price and trading volumes could have an adverse effect on the Company's ability to raise future equity financings.
+Volatility in share price and trading volumes could have an adverse effect on the Company's ability to raise future equity funding volumes could have an adverse effect on the Company at the same time.